 Google Ads Test

-This quarter, I fired up Google Adwords for the first time since 2014.
+This quarter, I fired up Google Ads for the first time since 2014.
 My hypothesis: Could I drive profitable paid traffic to a blog post?

 Early results are positive, even though the numbers aren’t huge: